jvalenteros/easy-calculator/README.md

 ---

-Feel free and do not  to contribute, report issues, or suggest improvements!
+Feel free to contribute, report issues, or suggest improvements!